PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DT&AI/general_information.md

 # __Introduction to Artificial Intelligence & Digital Transformation__

 The course 'Introduction to Artificial Intelligence & Digital Transformation' introduces students to the foundational concepts of artificial intelligence, and digital transformation.
-In addition, it aims at fulfilling the needs of reading/writing, and critical/creative thinking skills of Artificial Intelligence & Data Management students.
+In addition, it aims at fulfilling the needs of reading/writing, and critical/creative thinking skills of first year Artificial Intelligence & Data Management students.

 ### __Contact__